China’s Healthcare Industry – Opportunities in Telemedicine and Digital Healthcare

 In 2019, the market reached RMB 7.82 trillion (US$1.1 trillion), an increase of 10 percent when compared to that from the previous year.
 The market has grown at a consistently rapid rate in the past five years, having increased by more than a third of its size, growing at an average 11 percent year-on-year.

-Despite this, the market remains relatively undeveloped and presents considerable opportunities for further growth.
-For instance, China’s health expenditure accounted for only 6.57 percent of the total GDP in 2018, while the US reached 17.8 percent in the same year.
-In recent years, the Chinese government has laid out multiple initiatives to support long-term growth and innovation in healthcare delivery, but the policy landscape is in constant flux and needs ongoing monitoring.
+Despite this, the market remains relatively undeveloped, with China’s health expenditure – including pharmaceuticals, medical devices, distribution, hospital, pharmacies and insurance – accounting for only 6.57 percent of the total GDP in 2018, while the US reached 17.8 percent in the same year.

 In addition, healthcare remains a positive area of for foreign investment with two new sectors added to the 2019 National Encouraged List just last year.
 New raw material for the production of vaccines as well as medical institutions are now an encouraged investment sector by the central government, unlocking opportunities for foreign investors to access preferential policies and tax rates.